UtkarshT134/color-extractor/README.md

 # Website Color Extractor

 Website Color Extractor is a backend service that extracts primary colors and logos from a given list of websites.
-It uses Playwright for web scraping, Cheerio for DOM manipulation, and node-vibrant for color extraction.
+It uses Playwright for web scraping, Cheerio for DOM manipulation, and a custom color extraction algorithm.

 ## Features

 - Extracts logos from `<img>`, `<meta property="og:image">`, and `<link rel="icon">` tags.
-- Extracts primary and muted colors from website screenshots.
+- Extracts primary, secondary, accent, text, and background colors from website screenshots.
+- Provides grayscale colors and a full palette of extracted colors.
 - Caches results to improve performance on subsequent runs.
+- Concurrent processing of multiple URLs.

 ## Prerequisites